Diptonil/devops-engineering/Go/README.md

 - All Go code must reside within packages.
 The package to which the `main.go` file belongs is the `main` package.
 This is why the first statement of every Go file is a package declaration.
 - Everything in Go is segregated into packages.
 Unlike Java's `java.lang`, nothing is pre-imported.
 We have to explicitly mention every imports.
 Import statements come after the package declaration.
 - For example, consoling in Go involves importing the `fmt` package and using the `Println()` or `Print()` within it.
 If variables are being used, it may be written as: `fmt.Print("Hello, there.
 How are you,", studentName)`.
 Note that spaces are automatically appended after a quote-end.
 This might be undesirable as well in some cases.

-## Entrypoints in Go

-Like Java's `main()`, Go also has its main method that serves as a single entrypoint to the execution of the project.
-There can only be one entrypoint to the application.

-## Execution

-Run `go run main.go`.

-## Variables & Constants

-- Go is statically typed.
-Use the `var` keyword to store values in variables.
-The convention is camelCase.
-- If we are declaring a variable, we must use it.
-If not, we get a Compile Error.
-Go does this to ensure code quality.
-- If we are immediately assigning a value to a variable right at the time of declaration, we do not need to specify the type.
-This makes it Type Inferred.
-Otherwise, we have to.
-We define type by specifying it after the declaration.
-Example: `var name string`.
-- We have syntactic sugar to certain assignment cases for Go.
-Instead of writing `var name string = "Hola!"` we can write `name := "Hola!"`.
-This simplifies the use of the language and is more Go-like.
-Types cannot be explicitly defined in this case.
-Constants can't be defined like this.
-- Using same conventions, if a value is to be used in an immutable fashion, we use constants.
-Use the `const` keyword instead of the `var`.

-## Data Types

-- Speaking about primitives, we have a whole range of types (like Java) from whose details we are abstracted away.
-These data types exist to ensure strict memory management.
-Good for programmers who like to be in charge.
-There are types like `uint8`, `uint16`, `int32`, etc. Such in-depth exploration may not be what we would need as DevOps engineers.
-- We can also assign a value to a variable at the time of declaring it **with** a type: `var value uint16 = 100`.

 ## Printing to Console